mozilla-releng/releng-rfcs/rfcs/0022-standard-tooling.md

     * For Python, this means `pip-compile-multi`, `tox`, and Pyup.io
     * For Javascript, this means `yarn`, `neutrino`, `jest`, and Greenkeeper.io
 * Use Taskcluster to run tests and builds in CI
-* Maintain `production`, `stage`, and `dev` environments per application
-    * `production`, which may be automatically deployed when a new Release is created, or deployed to manually
-    * `staging`, which will automatically deploy on pushes to the `master` branch of a repo
-    * `dev`, which will automatically deploy on pushes to the `dev` branch of a repo
+* Maintain appropriate deployed environments that allow testing to be done before pushing new code to production.

 ## Motivation